PsuAstro528/Spring2019-website-src/content/lessons/week7/goals.md

 # Week 7
 {{%excerpt%}}
-- Exercise 1
+- Lab 5, Exercise 1
    - Read & write models using a probabilistic programming language
    - Estimate uncertainties in model parameters using Markov chain Monte Carlo
-- Exercise 2
+- Project
-   - Choose an appropriate number of worker processors for your compute node
-   - Load code and packages on worker nodes
-   - Parallelize code using pmap
-   - Parallelize code using SharedArray's
-   - Parallelize code using map and mapreduce on DistributedArray's
-   - Parallelize code using @distributed for loop
-   - Parallelize code using Threads.@threads
+   - Preparing for a code review
+   - Use [GitHub Issues](https://guides.github.com/features/issues/) to report issues
+- Readings / Discussions
+   - Evaluating the suitability of a problem for different parallel architectures
 {{%/excerpt%}}

 ## Lessons along the way